Explore our latest thought leadership, ideas, and insights on the issues that are shaping the future of business and society.

 Explore our technology partners

 Capgemini’s vision of Intelligent industry incorporates the convergence of the physical and digital worlds, along with the convergence of IT (Information Technology) and OT (Operational Technology) and “smart factories” are a critical part of this intelligent industry.
 Smart factories harbor enormous potential and the size of the prize is bigger than ever.
 The market for smart manufacturing platforms alone has reached $4.4bn in 2019 and is expected to grow steadily over the next five years.
-And most organisations understand what’s at stake – in 2017, 43% of manufacturers already had smart factory initiatives underway, which further increased to 68% in 2019.
+And most organizations understand what’s at stake – in 2017, 43% of manufacturers already had smart factory initiatives underway, which further increased to 68% in 2019.
 But these initiatives can only succeed if they are scaled properly.

-To understand the progress of initiatives, the adoption of digital technologies, and the challenges faced by manufacturers in achieving scale, the Capgemini Research Institute surveyed 1,000 manufacturers, focusing primarily on organisations that had a smart factory initiative underway.
+To understand the progress of initiatives, the adoption of digital technologies, and the challenges faced by manufacturers in achieving scale, the Capgemini Research Institute surveyed 1,000 manufacturers, focusing primarily on organizations that had a smart factory initiative underway.
 We also conducted nearly twenty in-depth discussions with executives overseeing a smart factory initiative or a smart factory.
 The findings of this study form our new report, Smart factories @ scale: Seizing the trillion-dollar prize through efficiency by design and closed-loop operations.
 We found that:

-To drive scaled success, organisations need to put in place strong governance, as well as metrics and methodologies to assess progress.
+To drive scaled success, organizations need to put in place strong governance, as well as metrics and methodologies to assess progress.
 They must develop a program for deploying and integrating digital platforms across manufacturing operations as well as a culture of data-driven operations.
 Finally, they must develop hybrid and soft skills through cross-functional career paths, upskilling, and recruitment.
 These are the best practices that help front runners stay ahead of the pack.
 To keep pace, novices should think big, but start small while experimenters should invest in their foundations before they scale up.